isomerpages/csc-corp/index.md

 ---
 layout: homepage
 title: Civil Service College, Singapore
-description: An Isomer site of the Singapore Government
+description: This is the website of the Civil Service College, Singapore.
 image: /images/isomer-logo.svg
 permalink: /
 notification: ""